Team-GhostLand/GhostLand7/README.md

 ### MI
 * Disabled the guidebook

+### FTB Quests
+* Added some quests

 ### Tinker's
 * Disabled the guidebook

+### Discord integration
+* Bumped max. chat history to 1k from 500 (vanilla is 100, btw), to replace More Chat History's functionality (now that it's gone becasue it was conflicting with this very mod)
+* Configured the bot (see details in the same commit that created this line)

+### PacketAuth
+* Translated and Ghostland-ified the messages
+* Increased the wait time from 200ms to 10s becasue the pack tends to chug during joining and it might take it way longer than 200ms to realise that it got an auth-request ping
+* Shortened the token length from 4096 to 512 becasue we need it to fit in a Discord message
+* Configured all DB secret envars
+* Switched from DB to file mode for storage for now (Which is technically the default, anyway?
+But not really?)

 ## Things to mention to people
 * See: [Issue](#issues) about entering